Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 Validating the input file

-Use the status operation to check the status of the migration and verify your input file is correctly formatted.
+Use the status operation to check the status of the migration and verify that your input file is correctly formatted.
 No migration action is taken with this command.

 ./<crkm-binary> status <.csv input file>